Industry Research Fellowships frequently asked questions

 - $15,000 (early-career) or $20,000 (mid-career) upon the submission of a satisfactory final report—three years after the commencement date.

 In general the fellowship should not limit the Fellow’s salary.
 The Queensland Government’s contribution of $60,000 or $100,000 per year (for early and mid-career Fellowships respectively) can be used entirely, or partly, for the Fellow’s salary.
 In addition, the matched cash contributions from the applicant and partner organisations may be used for part, or all, of the Fellow’s salary.
-The minimum available fellowship funding is $120,000 per year for early-career researchers, and $200,000 per year for mid-career researchers.
+The minimum total available fellowship funding is $120,000 per year for early-career researchers, and $200,000 per year for mid-career researchers.

 Does the nominated Fellow have to work for the applicant organisation?